tim-kos/so-zetta-slow/_posts/2013-01-19-command-line-options-in-ruby.md

 The idea is that each option can have a parameter after it (`bower` and `source_dir`) and you use it as you see fit, e.g. just setting a flag on the options hash or using the actual content.

+I can pass the 'my\_new\_theme' directory to the program like this:

+		$ wobbie -s my_new_theme
+		$ wobbie --source my_new_theme

 Ah, after you use the `parse!` method, the options are removed from the `ARGV` array, so you can still pass arguments without them being used by OptionParser.

-There are various tools for parsing command line arguments in Ruby, [Thor being my favorite](https://github.com/wycats/thor) among them.
+There are various tools for parsing command line arguments in Ruby, [Thor being my favorite](https://github.com/wycats/thor).
 When I need something more powerful, I'll write about it.